Shirodkar-Shubham-GitHub/Zomato_Analysis/README.md

 ## Tools and Technologies Used
 * **Python**: For data manipulation, analysis, and visualization.
+* **Django**: A high-level Python web framework used for building scalable and secure web applications.
 * **Pandas**: To clean, preprocess, and analyze the dataset efficiently.
 * **NumPy**: For numerical operations and handling large datasets.
 * **Matplotlib**: To create static visualizations and charts.